wayanlw/macdots/README.md

 - Right-click on the vertical line within the deck to quickly get to Dock Preferences
 - Hold down "Shift" and drag the vertical line to move the Dock
 - In dock preferences, untick `show recent apps in the dock`
-- enable auto-hide > But change the animation and delay settings using the tinker tool
+- Enable auto-hide > But change the animation and delay settings using the tinker tool
 - Opt+Cmd+D - Toggles dock show/hide
 - Add AirDrop to Dock (a) go to Finder, (b) press Shift+Cmd+G, (c) paste this: /System/Library/CoreServices/Finder.app/Contents/Applications/ (d) drag AirDrop icon into Dock